dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Jerry:**
  well again I'm an
-independent party I'm part of the etherium classic community and I'm volunteering my time as an investor to put out information that I believe is backed up by reason and evidence I don't
+independent party I'm part of the ethereum classic community and I'm volunteering my time as an investor to put out information that I believe is backed up by reason and evidence I don't